tpujianto/location-intelligence/content/posts/data-basics.md

 ### Inferential vs Descriptive Statistics

 Related to samples and populations is the concepts of descriptive vs inferential statistics.
 Descriptive statistics is what is done when a researcher chooses to describe aspects of a sample or characteristics of a population.
 For example, stating the average, median, or standard deviation of building heights in the US would be a component of descriptive analysis.
 If a researcher wants to make conclusions about a larger population from sample data, this is known as inferential statistics.
 A key goal of inferential statistics is to be able to generalize the results obtained from sample data with some level of confidence.

+### Distributions

+One of the most fundamental concepts in data and analytics is that of distributions.
+Given the importance of distributions, there could easily be a post dedicated to the topic.
+But I refer you to other sources to dig into the details at your own pace.